ericnordelo/adoc-to-llmstxt/README.md

 # llms.txt generator

 > [!NOTE]
-> This tool is specifically design to work with the OpenZeppelin doc-site format.
+> This tool is specifically designed to work with the OpenZeppelin doc-site format.

 A command-line tool that generates llms.txt files from Antora documentation sites.
 The llms.txt format is designed to provide a structured summary of documentation that can be easily consumed by LLMs (Large Language Models).